DJDevon3/Classic_Cryptography/Progressive_Caesar_Matrix/README.md

 # Progressive Caesar Matrix Encrypt/Decrypt:

-The first matrix is a normal Brute Force Caesar matrix from which all 26 possible progressive Caesar matrices are created.
+The first matrix is a normal Brute Force Caesar matrix from which all 52 possible progressive Caesar matrices are created (both forward and reverse).
-If you use a keyword it will translate it to a numerical offset and offset the results.
-This is how Kryptos K1 & K2 are solved.
-Examples of K1 and K2 are included (hard coded).
+If you use a keyword it will translate it to a numerical offset within the alphabet used.

 # What is a progressive Caesar?
 - It reads each consecutive previous matrix diagonally and produces the results horizontally.
 It iterates through 26 times, once for each letter of the English alphabet.
 No more trying to read matrices diagonally is needed.
 The script makes all 26 possible diagonal permutations visible horizontally both forward and reversed.